2007–08 Villarreal CF season

 The 2007–08 season was Villarreal Club de Fútbol's 85th season in existence and the club's 8th consecutive season in the top flight of Spanish football.
-In addition to the domestic league, Villarreal participated in this season's editions of the Copa del Rey and the UEFA Cup.
+In addition to the domestic league, Villarreal participated in this season's edition of the Copa del Rey and the UEFA Cup.
 The season covered the period from 1 July 2007 to 30 June 2008.

 Season summary

 Villarreal enjoyed the best season in their history, finishing as runners-up.